 Skip to main content

 Your agent can communicate with you and your team through Microsoft Teams, appearing as its own named bot.
-Users can @mention it in channels, group chats, or direct messages to trigger the agent directly.
+In channels, users @mention the bot to start a conversation; follow-up replies in the same thread keep flowing without needing to @mention again.
+In DMs and group chats every message reaches the bot directly.

 Example use cases